PassHub for Business

 The "Safes" item of the group menu opens a dialog to control the safe list of the group.
 As a site admin, you can only add safes that you created or for which you have "owner" rights.
 For each safe, you can set group access rights: "Can Edit", "Can view", or "Limited view".

-Later on, you can change the access rights or remove the safe from the group list.
+Later on, you can change the access rights or remove a safe from the group list.

 You can view and control group membership of a particular user by clicking the user email on the left pane: